top of page

 • Becoming a Patron: As a collector, you become a patron of the arts.
 Investing in early career artists supports them at a critical time in their development, and over time you can enjoy following the artist's progress as they become more established.
 Many collectors love the social aspects of this role; connecting directly with artists, being a respected visitor to show openings, and contributing to publicising the artist through personal connections.
 This enables the collector to have an impact on the value of their pieces, as more critical attention is paid to the contemporary artists that the collector has invested in, bringing higher market value for their work overall.

-• A Personal Collection: Art investing is also about building a personal collection, and a lasting legacy.
-Many choose never to sell their prized pieces, preferring to leave them to institutions as part of their legacy in art history, or to be inherited by future generations.
-The prestige of high-profile collections also opens the door to exclusive art networks, giving access to pieces which are not easily available on the market.
-Beyond all of these attractive aspects, however, most art investors are truly passionate about learning and engaging with art, and find the process emotionally fulfilling in a way that few other assets can provide.
+• A Personal Collection: Art investing is deeply rooted in the idea of building a personal collection and a lasting legacy.
+Many choose never to sell their prized pieces, preferring to leave them to institutions as part of their legacy in art history or to be inherited by future generations.
+The prestige of high-profile collections also opens the door to exclusive art networks, giving access to pieces that are not easily available on the market.
+Beyond all of these attractive aspects, however, most art investors are truly passionate about learning and engaging with art and find the process emotionally fulfilling in a way that few other assets can provide.

 Generic moody image of a person standing in front of a collection of artworks in a museum space with vignette editing